 Conclusion

-Custom sectional layouts represent a practical solution for modern interior design challenges.
-They provide flexibility, improve spatial efficiency, and support evolving living habits.
-As housing trends shift toward compact urban environments and multifunctional rooms, modular seating systems continue to gain relevance.
+Custom sectional layouts provide practical solutions for modern interior design challenges.
+They improve flexibility, enhance space efficiency, and support evolving living habits.
+These layouts are especially relevant in compact urban environments.